dmbarbour/wikilon/docs/AboutABC.md

 ### Lazy Evaluation

-By the general evaluation strategy, call-by-need is the default for inputs to a computation.
+By the general evaluation strategy, call-by-need is the default for input to a computation.
 It can be preserved for outputs, too, via explicit use of a `[computation]{&lazy}` annotation.
-In AO, lazy evaluations are not implicitly cached, which may be a problem if you copy a lazy computation.
+In AO, lazy evaluations are not implicitly cached, which may be a problem if you might copy a lazy computation.
 If need to cache lazy evaluations, make it explicit with `{&cache}{&lazy}` (or `{&lazy}{&cache}`, order makes no difference).

-Laziness may freely be used to model infinite data structures - e.g. infinite streams, trees, etc..
-Evaluation of such structures would not terminate in an ABC evaluator that doesn't the `{&lazy}` annotation, but all relevant ABC evaluators will support laziness.
+Laziness may be used to model infinite data structures - e.g. infinite streams, trees, procedurally generated worlds, etc..
+Support for laziness has no semantic impact in ABC, but instead is related to consumption of quotas after the 'toplevel' for a program is evaluated.
+In practice, I imagine most ABC evaluators shall support laziness.

 ### Performance Annotations

 Many annotations are used for performance:

 * `{&seq}` - shallow evaluation of subprogram
-* `{&seq*}` - deep evaluation of subprogram
+* `{&seq*}` - force deep evaluation of subprogram
 * `{&par}` - parallelize evaluation of subprogram
+* `{&lazy}` - don't evaluate until otherwise requested
 * `{&lit}` - force argument to text literal representation
 * `{&nat}` - force argument to natural number representation
 * `{&stow}` - move value to link layer, away from working memory